ahmetabdi/odeon_api/README.md

 # OdeonApi

-This gem wraps the unofficial odeon api, endpoints where found by proxying requests from the android mobile app.
+This gem wraps the unofficial odeon api, endpoints were found by proxying requests from the android mobile app.

 ## Installation